 The Carlyle Group

-The Carlyle Group is a global alternative asset manager with more than $203 billion in assets under management across 126 funds and 139 fund of funds vehicles.
+The Carlyle Group is a global alternative asset manager with more than $203 billion in assets under management across 129 funds and 141 fund of private equity funds vehicles.
 Founded in 1987 in Washington, DC, Carlyle has grown into one of the world’s largest and most successful investment firms, with more than 1,600 professionals operating in 40 offices in North America, South America, Europe, the Middle East, North Africa, Sub-Saharan Africa, Japan, Asia and Australia.